 - Histopathological (Microscopic changes) investigation of Syringomyelia in the Cavalier King Charles Spaniel – University of Cambridge

-- CM/SM conformation indicator (head shape) project – funded software licence for two years for image processing software for 3D design and modelling, essential for this project.
+- CM/SM conformation indicator (head shape) project – funded software license for two years for image processing software for 3D design and modeling, essential for this project.

 - Funding a PhD project by Penny Knowler at the University of Surrey to quantify Chiari-like Malformation (CM) and Syringomyelia (SM) in the Cavalier King Charles Spaniel.